hemangandhi/board-game-lang/README.md

 - A strongly-typed event-driven programming language that defines the game-play of a board game.
+- An interactive synthesizer for the programming language.
 - A compiler that outputs a proof of the soundness of game rules.
 - A compiler that outputs a rulebook (and perhaps card texts).
 - (Slight stretch.)
 A compiler that outputs website source-code for an online version of the game.
   - (Stretching the stretch) A tree-based turn reviewing system.
+  - (Stretching the stretched stretch) A file format for recording the games.
 - (Huge stretch.)
 A compiler that outputs an intelligent player (perhaps artifically so).